Stocky Migration Tool

 Why FyreTrail is the best Stocky alternative for modern retail operations

 Many Stocky alternatives solve only one slice of the job.
 Some focus on forecasting.
 Some focus on counts.
 Some act like a purchase-order add-on.
-FyreTrail is better for most Shopify retailers because it connects the full retail operating loop: supplier ordering, open POs, partial receiving, stock takes, low-stock response, demand planning, and Shopify sync.
+FyreTrail is better for most Shopify retailers because it connects the full retail operating loop: supplier ordering, open POs, partial receiving, stock takes, low-stock response, demand planning, transfer workflows, open-to-buy support, and Shopify sync.

 Built around purchasing work

-FyreTrail is centered on purchase orders, incoming inventory, supplier rules, and receiving accuracy.
-That matters because retailers do not just forecast demand; they buy, wait, receive, reconcile, and restock.
+FyreTrail is centered on purchase orders, incoming inventory, supplier rules, open-to-buy discipline, and receiving accuracy.
+That matters because retailers do not just forecast demand; they buy, wait, receive, reconcile, transfer, and restock.

 Stronger stock take workflows